Forfeiture

-Last February, the Supreme Court unanimously ruled that the Eighth Amendment prohibition against “excessive fines and fees” applies to civil forfeiture cases and other civil, non-criminal proceedings.
+In February 2019, the Supreme Court unanimously ruled that the Eighth Amendment prohibition against “excessive fines and fees” applies to civil forfeiture cases and other civil, non-criminal proceedings.
+This decision represents a significant step in civil forfeiture reform.
+It addresses a critical issue that has been subject to growing scrutiny in recent years.

-The case brought before the Court involved cops in Indiana seizing a $42,000 vehicle owned by a man named Tyson Timbs who drove it to an undercover drug deal.
-During oral arguments, Indiana Solicitor General Thomas Fisher AG unconvincingly claimed that it would not violate the US Constitution if police seized a Bugatti for going five miles an hour over the speed limit.
+The case brought before the Court involved police in Indiana seizing a $42,000 vehicle owned by a man named Tyson Timbs.
+He had driven the vehicle to an undercover drug deal.
+During oral arguments, Indiana Solicitor General Thomas Fisher unconvincingly claimed that it would not violate the U.S. Constitution if police seized a Bugatti for going five miles an hour over the speed limit.

-The process bypasses provisions in state law that would otherwise provide a legal barrier against loss of property without a criminal conviction.
-It also sidesteps state laws that say forfeited assets be used for specific purposes not related to law enforcement, such as education.
+This process bypasses provisions in state law that would otherwise provide a legal barrier against the loss of property without a criminal conviction.
+It also sidesteps state laws that mandate forfeited assets be used for non-law enforcement purposes, such as education.

-But from the standpoint of police budgets, it’s been a godsend.
+But from the standpoint of police budgets, it has been a godsend.
 According to research conducted by the Institute for Justice:

-• The Justice and Treasury Departments together took in nearly $29 billion in forfeited assets from 2001 to 2014, and combined annual revenue grew 1,000% over the period.
+• The Justice and Treasury Departments together took in nearly $29 billion in forfeited assets from 2001 to 2014.
+During that period, their combined annual revenue grew by 1,000%.

 • Between 2000 and 2013, the Justice Department paid state and local agencies $4.7 billion in equitable sharing revenues.

-As well, in most states, police and prosecutors can keep up to 100% of the assets they seize in civil forfeitures, without getting the feds involved.
+In most states, police and prosecutors can keep up to 100% of the assets they seize in civil forfeitures without getting the feds involved.
 This is “policing for profit” in its purest form—and it’s very popular with law enforcement agencies.

 Fortunately, efforts are underway nationwide to curb civil forfeiture abuse.
-In the last five years, 33 states and the District of Columbia have reformed their civil forfeiture laws.
-Three of those states — Nebraska, New Mexico and North Carolina—have abolished civil forfeiture entirely.
-In 15 others, police can’t seize your property unless you’re convicted of a crime.
+In the last five years (2014-2019), 33 states and the District of Columbia have reformed their civil forfeiture laws.
+Three of those states — Nebraska, New Mexico, and North Carolina — have abolished civil forfeiture entirely.
+In 15 other states, police can’t seize your property unless you’re convicted of a crime.
+These actions represent a growing trend in civil forfeiture reform, as both state legislatures and the courts take steps to reduce abuse.

-Thus, the decision doesn’t apply to forfeitures under federal money laundering laws, the PATRIOT Act or the International Emergency Economic Powers Act.
+Thus, the decision doesn’t apply to forfeitures under federal money laundering laws, the PATRIOT Act, or the International Emergency Economic Powers Act.
 Nor does it affect the abominable practice of federal prosecutors pursuing simultaneous civil forfeiture and criminal proceedings.
-This is a common tactic when the government is seeking to gather evidence against a criminal defendant.
+This is a common tactic when the government seeks to gather evidence against a criminal defendant.
 Information you disclose to prove you’re an “innocent owner” in a civil forfeiture proceeding can then be used against you in a related criminal proceeding.

 On another note, many clients first get to know us by accessing some of our well-researched courses and reports on important topics that affect you.